GBrachetta/Musical-Dice/README.md

 - The app always gives clear feedback about what is being played and how to interact with it.

+### Easy navigation

+- Navigation is intuitive, clear and always available.
+- All the content is displayed in a single page and scrolling through the different sections is highlighted by the spy on the navbar.
+- On scrolling down, a transparent floating arroy appearing hints the user for a quick shortcut to go back to the top of the page.

 <a name="to-be-implemented"></a>
 ## To be implemented